curl/curl/docs/libcurl/libcurl-env-dbg.md

 ## CURL_TIME

-Fake unix timestamp to use for AltSvc, HSTS and CURLINFO variables that are time related.
+Fake Unix timestamp to use for AltSvc, HSTS and CURLINFO variables that are time related.

 This variable can also be used to fake the data returned by some CURLINFO